 Some nuclear reactors use graphite as a moderator, but this design has several problems.
 Once fast neutrons have slowed down, they are more likely to produce more atomic fissions or be absorbed by control rods.

 Spontaneous nuclear fission

-The rate of spontaneous fission is the probability per second for a given atom to fission spontaneously - that is, without any external intervention.
-Plutonium 239 has a high spontaneous fission rate compared to the rate of spontaneous fission of uranium-235.
+The spontaneous nuclear fission rate is the probability per second that a given atom fission without any interaction; it means, without any external intervention.
+For example, plutonium 239 has a very high spontaneous fission rate compared to the spontaneous fission rate of uranium 235.

 Here are some examples of nuclear fission reactions: